·

 While making your way through Valencia’s Old Town, you should take a few moments to duck into Plaza Redonda.
 This hidden gem, tucked away between narrow streets, is a circular plaza that boasts an enchanting atmosphere.
 As you step into this little oasis, you’ll instantly feel transported to a different time.

-The famous Plaza Redonda.
-One of the best place to visit in old town Valencia.
+Plaza Redonda one of the best place to visit in old town Valencia

 The plaza is surrounded by picturesque whitewashed buildings adorned with wrought-iron balconies, creating the perfect backdrop for a leisurely stroll or a photo opportunity.
 The heart of the plaza is filled with a bustling market, where you’ll find an array of stalls selling traditional Spanish goods, from colorful ceramics to handcrafted fans and intricate lacework.